 Which Barber Schools Are Located in South Carolina?

 Learn about barber schools in South Carolina.
 Get information about courses available and program requirements to make an informed decision about your education.
-Schools offering Culinary Arts degrees can also be found in these popular choices.
+Schools offering Nail Technology degrees can also be found in these popular choices.

 What You Should Know

 Barbering programs in South Carolina are typically offered through less-than-2-year private institutions or 2-year technical schools.
 You might complete a program in about 1 year or 4 semesters, while training for the minimum number of hours to qualify for the state licensing exam.
 Programs are also available for licensed cosmetologists who wish to train as barbers, or for barbers who want to learn teaching techniques.
 Explore the following summaries to find a program that appeals to you.

 Salon 496 Barber Academy

 - Program Name: Master Barber